-For this submission, emissions of $SF_6$ for the Electrical equipment category have been recalculated to reflect the availability of better information from surveys on the use of sealed versus closed pressure equipment.
-This has resulted in significant reallocation of emissions between firms and between use and disposal, but the net effect has been to increase 2014 emissions by only 0.30 kt $CO_2$ -e.
+For the 2017 submission, emissions of SF6 for the Electrical equipment category were recalculated to reflect the availability of better information from surveys on the use of sealed versus closed pressure equipment.
+This resulted in significant reallocation of emissions between firms and between use and disposal, with a small net effect in increasing 2014 emissions.